The Undead Iron Fist

 The Undead Iron Fist is an American comic book published by Marvel Comics.
-The four-issue limited series, written by Jason Loo and illustrated by Fran Galán, began publication on September 10, 2025 and is scheduled to end on December 31 of the same year.
+The four-issue limited series, written by Jason Loo and illustrated by Fran Galán, began publication on September 10, 2025 and ended on December 31 of the same year.
 Following his death in the one-shot comic Iron Fist 50th Anniversary Special (2024), the former Iron Fist Danny Rand resurfaces as an undead being called the Ghost Fist and embarks on a journey to uncover the secrets of the legacy of the Iron Fist mantle and stop those who threaten to destroy that legacy.
+The series received positive reviews from critics.